Token architecture

-How we rebuilt Alchemy’s token foundations to reduce ambiguity, align design and engineering, and support a system built to scale.
+How I rebuilt a token architecture to reduce ambiguity, align design and engineering, and enable durable theming across many products without forcing a single component library.

 Where we started

-The CTI format we were using provided a way to store values, but without hierarchy or intent.
-Tokens existed as isolated definitions rather than a coherent system.
+The format we used could store values, but it did not encode hierarchy or intent.
+Tokens behaved like isolated definitions rather than a coherent system teams could extend with confidence.

 Who felt the pain